wikip-co/wikip-co/source/_posts/Natural Healing/Botanicals/Teas/green-tea.md

 M2 phenotypes are activated by anti-inflammatory cytokines such as interleukin-4 (IL-4) and IL-13.
 These are also activated by T-helper 2 (Th2), which further upregulate scavenger receptors on M2 cell surfaces such as the mannose receptor (MRC1/CD206), and M2 phenotypes secrete anti-inflammatory cytokines such as resolution molecules.[^9]

 M2 microglia can inhibit inflammation, increase tissue repair and healing, and play a role in neurogenesis and functional repair.
 Recent studies have shown that M2 microglia assist neurogenesis in a post-stroke model; thus, so it is suitable for functional recovery.[^9]

+#### Neuroprotective

+- Green tea polyphenols increased the activity of succinate dehydrogenase, as well as that of cytochrome c oxidase.[^10]
+  - The cognitive deficit in animals which received green tea polyphenols was significantly lower than that in untreated animals.[^10]
+  - A poison, sodium azide was introduced into the hippocampal tissue of animals, the development of cognitive deficits with a decrease in the activity of succinate dehydrogenase and cytochrome c oxidase is observed.[^10]
+  - A course administration of green tea polyphenols increased the activity of succinate dehydrogenase and cytochrome-c-oxidase, which contributed to the restoration of cognitive abilities in animals.[^10]

 ### Cardioprotective